Historia Mundum

 The Ford Model T, one of the most iconic cars of history, in an advertisement in “Life” magazine, in 1908.
 Public domain image.

 The history of Fordism and Post-Fordism is the history of industrial production and labor management from the early 20th century to the present day.
 Launched by Henry Ford in 1914, Fordism was based on a production system that emphasized efficiency and the segmentation of work tasks.
-Despite initial resistance and challenges such as the Great Depression, Fordism flourished after World War II, driven by state intervention and the Second Industrial Revolution, leading to significant economic growth and improved living standards.
+Despite initial resistance and challenges such as the Great Depression, Fordism flourished after World War II, driven by state intervention and the Second Industrial Revolution, leading to major economic growth and improved living standards.
 However, the rigidity of Fordism began to show cracks, giving rise to Post-Fordism in the 1970s and 1980s.
-This new regime, characterized by flexibility in labor, production, and consumption, responded to the limitations of Fordism, leading to a shift towards economies based on the service sector and on the information sector.
+This new regime broke with the older model by making firms more flexible in how they hired workers, organized output, and responded to consumers.
+It shifted many economies toward services and information without ending the importance of industrial production.
 The transition from Fordism to Post-Fordism was essential for the development of the modern economy, with enduring effects for the world.

 The Origins of Fordism